Immune Globulin Injection (Human), 10% Caprylate/Chromatography Purified

 Do not take GAMUNEX-C if you have known severe allergic reactions or a severe response to Immune Globulin (Human).
 Tell your doctor if you have had a serious reaction to other medicines that contain immune globulin.
 Also tell your doctor if you have an immunoglobulin A (IgA) deficiency.

 How should I take GAMUNEX-C?

 You will take GAMUNEX-C through infusions given just below the skin (in the subcutaneous tissue).
 As directed by your physician, one or more injection sites on your body will be selected.
 The number and location of the injection sites depends on the amount you need to receive.
-Typically, people use 1 to 4 needles in different locations on your body at one time.
+Typically, adults may use 1 to 4 needles in different locations at one time.
 You may use up to 8 needles as directed by your doctor.
+For children, use up to 6 infusion sites simultaneously.
+For patients of all ages ensure that the infusion sites are at least 2 inches (5 cm) apart.
 The needles are attached with a tube to the pump.
 You will need to have infusions once a week.

-Instructions for administering GAMUNEX-C are at the end of this patient package insert (see “Steps for Administration”).
+Instructions for administering GAMUNEX-C are at the end of this patient Instructions for Use (see “Steps for Administration”).
 Only use GAMUNEX-C by yourself after you have been instructed by your doctor or healthcare professional.

 What should I avoid while taking GAMUNEX-C?

 Certain types of vaccines (ones containing a live virus) may not work as well for you if you are also receiving immunoglobulin products like GAMUNEX-C. The antibodies in GAMUNEX-C may prevent the vaccine from working.
 Before you get a vaccine, tell the doctor or nurse that you are taking GAMUNEX-C.